 The BraZen Stag 2.1 Surround Sound Chair offers a comfortable chair and great audio in one package.
 It’s not the most elegant in terms of visuals, and is perhaps better suited to slightly shorter players, but even for me at a hair over 6ft it’s still perfectly usable and, most importantly, enjoyable.

-This game was tested and reviewed on Xbox.
-All of the opinions and insights here are subject to that version.
-Hardware provided by the Manufacturer.Want to keep up to date with the latest Xt reviews, Xt opinions and Xt content?
+Hardware purchased for review.Want to keep up to date with the latest Xt reviews, Xt opinions and Xt content?
 Follow us on Facebook, Twitter, and YouTube.